myitlabro/TronLabsRo/SERVER_CONFIGURATION.md

 We started with a main and a backup node, both virtualized.
 The bare metal servers hosting these virtual servers are forming a private cloud that is currently collocated in a Tier 3 Green Data Center.

 Physical servers.
-A computing cluster of four nodes, each a HP Proliant with 24 Cores Xeon, 272 GB RAM, 8 TB (HDD) + 1 TB (SSD).
+A computing cluster of four nodes, each a HP Proliant with 24 Cores Xeon, 272 GB RAM, 8 TB (Raid10) + 1 TB (SSD).
+Total capacity is <b>96 logical CPU Cores, 1.06 TB of RAM and 18 TB of Storage</b>.

 Virtualized servers
 For the main and backup node, our servers have the following configuration: